 What is Practice?

-Practice is a video-based, applied microlearning solution that helps organizations build cultures of continuous learning that increase employee competence and confidence and fuel innovation.
+Practice is a media-based, applied microlearning solution that helps organizations build cultures of continuous learning that increase employee competence and confidence and fuel innovation.
 Practice is a scalable means for teams to practice job-relevant skills and receive meaningful, timely feedback through the power of structured peer assessment and manager coaching.
 Learners use Practice anywhere, anytime with Practice’s fully native mobile app.

 Who uses Practice?